Why is Mental Health in the Animation Industry an Issue?

 Other than demotivation, the low pay or inconsistent pay of an animator (whether in a hired company or freelancing) can cause a long-term psychological impact.
 The lack of financial security makes it harder for animators in general to turn away from projects that don’t pay well but are enough to get them by.

-This financial issue could negatively impact animators, leading them to stress, anxiety and depression.
+This financial issue could negatively impact animators.
 Not only would it affect them mentally, but it could also affect them physically, as excessive worry would affect their quality of sleep and rest.
 Or even chronic headaches and digestive issues.

 With such health worries, animators with financial difficulties would also be less likely to seek medical help, as it would only set them back money-wise.
-So, not only will financial instability affect them mentally, but physically as well.
+So, not only will financial instability affect them mentally, but also physically.

 In an animation studio, one might expect that a group of animators would be gathered together in one area.
 However, due to the nature of their work, they rarely have the opportunity to collaborate or interact with one another.